Unified API vs Custom Integration: Cost Comparison for SaaS Companies

 • Customers onboarded quickly with minimal friction

-By the time Eric reached 70 active customers, his unified API bill had grown to approximately $4,550 per month, assuming one primary accounting connection per customer.
+The problem started when the product reached around 70 active customers.
+At that stage, the unified API bill had grown to approximately $4,550 per month, assuming one primary accounting connection per customer.

 When I first meet with founders, I show them a simple table that changes how they think about integration costs: